CompositionalIT/farmer/CONTRIBUTING.md

 #### 5. Adhere to Coding Standards
 Here are some (very basic!) standards for the project:

-* We use Fantomas to auto-format code.
-See below on instructions for usage.
 * Do not use `yield` - it is no longer necessary in F#.
 * Prefer `[ for x in y do ... ]`  to `[ for x in y -> ... ]`
 * **Never** use `.Value` on `Option` types.